steve-rev/SteveDemo/README.md

 "GitOps" procedure for provisioning EKS in private subnets, with a Load balancer service.

-To Do - provision MongoDB (Terraform done for this), an S3 bucket
+* not (yet) automated:

+creating MongoDB user for authentication setting MongoDB to listen (bind) on IP address other than localhost setting up backups to S3